Chemical Currencies of Surface Ocean Microbes

 In addition to identifying bioreactive molecules, we need to understand the biology that generates and consumes these molecules.
 We are using gene and protein expression assays to pinpoint the microbial molecules being actively cycled and computational models to both identify new chemical targets and integrate gene, protein, and metabolite data to detect the corresponding chemical reactions.
 Phylogenomic analyses informed with metagenomic and metabolomic data is also used to uncover pathway diversification across evolutionary timescales with metabolic consequences.
 Iterative and complementary laboratory and modeling studies focusing on a selected suite of autotrophic and heterotrophic taxa feed into model systems research and cell- and community-scale modeling to identify key bioreactive molecules of the surface ocean.

 Chemical & biological data integration

 The C-CoMP metabolite ontology will be integrated with existing data platforms (e.g., GNPS, MAGI) to improve predictability of functions for poorly known or newly discovered molecules and to support extrapolation to biogeochemical roles.
 Data-driven strategies will help link known pathways to unobserved metabolites and unknown pathways to observed metabolites.
-C-CoMP will develop novel computational strategies involving machine learning to support data integration, discovery of relationships between chemical structure and biological reactivity, and computational prediction of enzymes or transporters that co-occur with metabolites.
+C-CoMP is developing novel computational strategies involving machine learning to support data integration, discovery of relationships between chemical structure and biological reactivity, and computational prediction of enzymes or transporters that co-occur with metabolites.